adobe/brackets/README.md

 expect in a code editor are missing, and some existing features might be incomplete or not as useful as you'd want.
-But if you like the direction it's going, the [CONTRIBUTING.md](https://github.com/adobe/brackets/blob/master/CONTRIBUTING.md) file contains some useful links to help you getting started, please contribute!
+But if you like the direction it's going, the [CONTRIBUTING.md](https://github.com/adobe/brackets/blob/master/CONTRIBUTING.md) file contains some useful links to help you get started.
+Please contribute!

 The text editor inside Brackets is based on [CodeMirror](http://github.com/marijnh/CodeMirror)&mdash;thanks to Marijn for